 Building a sustainable life here requires deliberate engagement outside that circuit.
 Learning conversational Spanish is not optional for genuine integration — not because locals won’t accommodate English, but because the social ceiling you hit without it becomes apparent within a few months.

-• Beach cleanups: locally organized events that connect you with residents who are actively invested in the island’s future
+• Beach cleanups — locally organized events that connect you with residents actively invested in the island’s future

 Adjusting your expectations around “island time” is the internal work that determines long-term mental health here.
 Service timelines at restaurants, government offices, and contractors do not match mainland speeds.
 Expressing frustration about this publicly marks you as a difficult foreigner, not an efficient professional.